FOUNDERS FORUM EVENTS LLP

 What they do:

 Google Analytics – This is a web analytics service provided by Google Inc which uses persistent cookies to show us how visitors found and explored our site, and how we can enhance their experience.
 It provides us with information about the behaviour of our visitors (e.g. how long they stayed on the site, the average number of pages viewed) and also tells us how many visitors we have had.

 If you do not want to accept cookies, you can change your browser settings so that cookies are not accepted.
 You can learn more about how to block cookies by visiting http://www.allaboutcookies.org/.
 Please note that if you block cookies completely, many websites will not work properly and some functionality on these websites will not work at all.

 It is possible to opt out of having your browsing activity recorded by Google Analytics by clicking on the following link.
 This will take you to Google’s website and generate a ‘no thanks’ cookie which will stop any further cookies being set by Google Analytics.

 HOW TO CONTACT US

-Please contact our COO at email@example.com if you have any questions about this cookie notice or the information we hold about you.
+Please contact our team at firstname.lastname@example.org if you have any questions about this cookie notice or the information we hold about you.